huggingface/lerobot/benchmark/video/README.md

 - `aliberts/paris_street`: (720 x 1280 pixels) real-world outdoor, moving camera.
 - `aliberts/kitchen`: (1080 x 1920 pixels) real-world indoor, fixed camera.

+Note: The datasets used for this benchmark need to be image datasets, not video datasets.

 **Requested timestamps**
 Given the way video decoding works, once a keyframe has been loaded the decoding of subsequent frames is fast.
 This of course is affected by the `-g` parameter at encoding, which specifies the frequency of the keyframes.
 Given our typical use cases in robotics policies which might request a few timestamps in different random places, we want to replicate these use cases with the following scenarios: